 6. State Steward

 The State President, Vice Presidents and Stewards must be current members of the board of directors (Feb 2012).
 The State President shall be elected on a rotating basis from a different region each year.
-It shall rotate from the South Region, to the Central Region, to the North Region.
+It shall rotate from the South Region, (Feb.
+2017), to the North Region.
 The 1st Vice President must be elected from the same region as the current president of that year and will serve as their region president as well (Feb 2012).
-The 2nd Vice President must be elected from the region that will have the state president for the next year and will serve as that region’s president.
-The 3rd Vice President must be elected from the region of the previous year’s State President and will serve as that region’s president (Feb 2012).
+The 2nd Vice President must be elected from the region that will have the state president for the next year and will serve as that region’s president (Feb 2012).
+(Feb 2017).
 The State Judge must be a current USWRCA judge’s card holder and member of the association.
 The State Judge will attend all Board of Director meetings until released.
 A State Treasurer will be elected for a four year term.
 The State Treasurer must be a current member of the association and attend all board meetings during his/her term of service (Feb 2012).
 A State Secretary shall be appointed by the State President.
 A State Historian may also be appointed by the State President.

 SECTION 3 (BACKFILLING THE PRESIDENT): (Nov, 1998): When a director is elected to the office of State President, the district the officer is from may appoint a new director to serve for the next year in the place of the new State President.
 After the year is over, the new director will step down, and the past president resumes his/her place.
 The new director may take office at the February meeting.

-SECTION 4 (TREASURER BONDED): The Treasurer or any other person handling the funds of the association shall be bonded in an amount to be fixed by the board of directors (Feb, 2012).
+SECTION 4 (TREASURER BONDED): (Feb 2017).
 The board of directors may appoint or employ such other persons or officers as it deems appropriate to promote the best interests of the association.